Brief description (2 lines)

 Dr Stephanie Rich

 Stephanie is a Research Associate of Policy and Practice at St Chad’s College.
 She was awarded her PhD in 2018 for a qualitative study of young people on employability programmes in North East England.
 She also has BSc in Sociology and Social Policy (Durham) and Masters in Taught Masters, specialising in Social Research and Social Policy (Durham).
 Her Masters dissertation focused on the impact of local and national social policy interventions on young people who are not in education, employment or training (NEETs).

 Stephanie was awarded an ESRC Scholarship at Durham University where she carried out research on welfare policy and its impact young people.
 Her PhD thesis is a longitudinal multi-case study, which looks at the lived experiences of young unemployed people, in the North East of England.
 Research methods included focus groups, individual and group semi-structured and unstructured interviews, and phone, email, and Facebook correspondence.

 These methods have been used to undertake an in-depth inquiry into the views, attitudes, actions and interactions of the young people from the perspectives, over a 6-9 month period.
 This research maps the experiences and progression of young people who are unemployed and living in various locations in the North East, generally regarded as ‘weak economies’.
-The young people’s experiences of the reformed JobCentre Plus are ocumented, including the increased conditionality and imposed sanctions.
+The young people’s experiences of the reformed JobCentre Plus are documented, including the increased conditionality and imposed sanctions.

 Working alongside, Professor Tony Chapman, Stephanie has worked on the evaluation of two Cabinet Office research projects on youth social action and the NYA's Big Lottery funded 'My Money Now' evaluation which was published in 2018.
 She is also working on current proejcts: on young people's life transitions for Durham County Council and the Institute for Local Governance; the Big Lottery ‘Our Bright Futures’ evaluation of the National Youth Agency's TEN project; and the Money Advice Service 'My Money Now' project - also run by the NYA.
 She has also been involved with the evaluation of the O2/Telefonica Think Big programme.